-Southern Railway tries to minimize wood deterioration (and reduces the need for using wood preservative pesticide treatments) by purchasing high quality and pre-treated wood for use in timber bridges, pilings, trestles and stringers.
+Southern Railway tries to minimize wood deterioration by purchasing high quality and pretreated wood for use in timber bridges, pilings, trestles and stringers.
 All lumber purchased for timber bridges, trestles and stringers is pressure and/or thermal treated with the oil-based wood preservative pesticides such as creosote, pentachlorophenol or copper naphthenate, or with the water-based preservatives chromated copper arsenate, ammoniacal copper or zinc arsenate.

 The service life of pre-treated wood is influenced by wood species, initial preservative treatment, climate, location, and maintenance practices.
 In general, timber bridges, pilings, trestles and stringers suffer little decay for the first 20 years of their life.
-The timber swing bridge covered by this PMP was initially installed using pre-treated wood.